These guides are AI-generated educational summaries — not legal or medical advice.

 Failing to differentiate head/face/neck scars from body scars

-Why: Head, face, and neck scars are rated under DC 7800 (up to 80%), while non-head/face/neck burn scars without soft tissue damage are rated under DC 7802 (10% maximum).
+Head, face, and neck scars are rated under DC 7800 (up to 80%), while non-head/face/neck burn scars without soft tissue damage are rated under DC 7802 (10% maximum).
 Mixing them up or failing to identify head/face/neck involvement leaves significant rating potential on the table.

-Do this instead: Clearly identify which scars are on your head, face, or neck (DC 7800 - potentially 10-80%) and which are on your trunk or extremities (DC 7802 - 10% if 929+ cm-).
+Instead: Clearly identify which scars are on your head, face, or neck (DC 7800 - potentially 10-80%) and which are on your trunk or extremities (DC 7802 - 10% if 929+ cm-).
 If you have scars in both areas, ensure both sets are fully documented under the appropriate sections of the DBQ.

 Impact: 10% vs. up to 80%